2025–26 UEFA Europa League league phase: Draw

 The draw for the league phase pairings was held at the Grimaldi Forum in Monaco on 29 August 2025, 13:00 CEST, along with the draw for the Conference League league phase.
 The automated draw software instantly conducted the full digital draw at random, determining the home and away matches for all clubs.
-Each team will face two opponents from each of the four pots, one of which they will face at home and one away.
+Each team faced two opponents from each of the four pots, one of which they faced at home and one away.
 Teams could not face opponents from their own association, and could only be drawn against a maximum of two sides from the same association.
 The draw results were then be revealed pot-by-pot, starting with Pot 1, with the intention of "maintaining suspense and clarity for viewers".
 This was a change of format from the previous season, where teams were individually drawn before their opponents were digitally determined.